Arnold Harberger: Life

 Harberger completed his B.A. in economics at Johns Hopkins University, and his M.A. in international relations in 1947 and his Ph.D. in economics in 1950 at the University of Chicago.
 After teaching at Johns Hopkins, Harberger returned to the University of Chicago to teach full-time from 1953 to 1982, and part-time from 1984 to 1991.
 Since 1984, he has been a professor at the University of California, Los Angeles, serving as professor emeritus since 2014.

-He married Chilean Anita Valjalo in 1958.
+He married a Chilean woman named Anita Valjalo in 1958.
 The two remained together until her death in 2011.

 Harberger speaks fluent Spanish.
 He is known for maintaining close ties with his former students, many of whom have held influential government posts throughout Latin America, especially in Chile.
 Among his former students are 15 central-bank presidents and about 50 government ministers.
 He takes pride in the work they have done to advance sound economic policy in many countries over many decades.
 He has been criticized for giving economic advice to some authoritarian governments in Latin America.
 In the case of Chile, Harberger's influence on the "free-market" reforms undertaken by the Pinochet regime (after the failure of its initial policies of direct economic control) was solely through former students of his, dubbed the Chicago Boys by commentators, who had agreed to work in that government to address the ongoing economic crisis.
 The core of those reforms has been continued by a succession of democratically elected governments in Chile since the end of the Pinochet government in 1990.

 His former student Ricardo Ffrench-Davis has praised Harberger for being free of ideological prejudice, which according to Ffrench-Davis was not the case of Harberger's colleague Milton Friedman.

 Harberger turned 100 on July 27, 2024.